eohjelle/botd/README.md

 # Brainteaser of the Day bot

-This is a Discord bot which posts the Brainteaser of the Day to subscribed channels.
+This is a Discord bot which posts a "Brainteaser of the Day" to subscribed channels.
 Users can submit new brainteasers by sending a DM to the bot, and participants are awarded points for actions in the main channel such as submitting solutions and pointing out mistakes in posted solutions.

 ## Simple usage

 In a channel, use `/subscribe` to subscribe to the Brainteaser of the Day.
 The bot will then post a brainteaser in that channel every day.
-The brainteasers are drawn from a database of brainteasers that is initially empty, but you can add brainteasers to the database by sending a DM to the bot.
+The brainteasers are drawn from a database of brainteasers that is initially seeded with 28 brainteasers, but you can add brainteasers to the database by sending a DM to the bot.
 If there is no brainteaser in the database, the bot will just post an error message.

 _Note: Populating the database with good brainteasers takes time, but this setup ensures that the brainteasers are of good quality and around the level of difficulty that you are looking for._

-There are some additional commands, such as `/leaderboard`, which shows the current leaderboard of users and their points.
+There are some additional commands, such as `/get_leaderboard`, which shows the current leaderboard of users and their points.

 ## Setup